-Long term plans include a new taxilane on the east side of the current runway with new taxiways leading to a northeast corporate hanger area, central transient ramp, and south hangar development.
-The last item in the long term plan is the replacement of the existing control tower.
+Long term plans in the Airport Master Plan include a new taxiway on the east side of the runway with new a northeast corporate hangar area, central transient ramp, and south hangar development, all subject to future design layout.

 Based Aircraft Forecast

 The master plan forecast estimates a 55% growth in based aircraft by 2025.
 The fleet mix indicates that 20 jets and historic war birds could be based at the airport in the next 15 years.
 The FAA projects that business jets will be the fastest growing general aviation aircraft type in the future.
-The introduction of very light jet (VLJ) will likely attract buyers who might otherwise purchase a turboprop due to similarity in cost.
-The Glendale Airport is very well positioned to attract this market because of its general aviation facilities, airport terminal building, adequate runway length, and the airport traffic control tower.
+The Glendale Airport is well positioned to attract this market because of its general aviation facilities, airport terminal building, adequate runway length, and the airport traffic control tower.

 Annual Operations Forecast

-Overall itinerant operations for towered airports in the US has declined slightly since 9/11, however Glendale Airport has experienced over 40% growth through 2006.
-The 2007 through 2009 statistics reveal a decline in operations due to the slow economy, however the fifteen year forecast is still optimistic at over a 40% increase.
+Overall itinerant operations for towered airports in the US has declined slightly since 9/11, however Glendale Airport has experienced over 40% growth through 2006, and a steady decline since that time due to the slow economy.
 Business jets are anticipated to show the most growth, reflective of what is happening in the industry.
-The increase is also based on the continued increase in flight training, on demand charters and projected increase traffic for the sports venue.
+The increase is also based on the continued increase in flight training, on-demand charters, and projected increase traffic for the sports venues.